DoraAgyemang/Data-Analysis---SQL/README.md

 ORDER BY Sum_of_proportion   DESC
 ```
 ![image](https://github.com/MYZDEE/Data-Analysis---SQL/assets/128803445/b9653497-b99a-4347-a662-3e11b37a3ff7)<p>
-Per the querry we brought out the sum of proportion for each product name with Road-150 Red.48 with the highest sum of proportion.
+Per the querry, the sum of proportion for each product name was analysed with Road-150 Red.48 with the highest sum of proportion.
+As part of the analysis, we will later leverage on excel's pivot table to analyse the sum of proportion.

 A view was created for this querry
 ```
 CREATE VIEW TotalProductCost AS